harvard-dce/zoom-recording-ingester/README.md

 The current authority for Zoom meeting schedules is a google spreadsheet.
-To populate our DynamoDB from the spread sheet data we have to export the spreadsheet to CSV and then import to DynamoDB using the `invoke schedule.import-csv` task.
+To populate our DynamoDB from the spread sheet data we have to export the spreadsheet to CSV and then import to DynamoDB using the `invoke schedule.import-csv [filepath]` task.

 If a lookup to the DynamoDB schedule data does not find a mapping the uploader function will log a message to that effect and return.
 During testing/development, this can be overridden